 It all began many years ago when our founder, Barbara Pingree, worked at the animal hospital where Greece Animal Control rents space.
 During this time she watched animals coming in through animal control being routinely put down if they were not claimed by their owners.
 Working on her own, she managed to find homes for some, took some home with her, and transported some to Lollypop Farm, crying as she left because she would never know what their fate would be.

-Today the group has more than 200 volunteers working in different capacities to support the same mission and vision.
+Today the group has many volunteers working in different capacities to support the same mission and vision.

 GRASP is committed to reducing the number of homeless pets in Greece, New York by decreasing dog and cat reproduction, promoting responsible pet ownership, and placing homeless dogs and cats into compatible, loving, permanent homes.